Amciot4/Amciot4/README.md

 - 👋 Hi, I’m @Rupesh
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning blockchain
+- 🌱 I’m currently learning BGMI
 - 💞️ I’m looking to collaborate on @DeathMachine
 - 📫 How to reach me [Call me]